Modifications to Child Support Orders

 to make payments, as well as the custodial parent ability to provide for

 the child or children on their own.
-Additionally, the child custody orders
+Additionally, the

-partner, making it impossible to properly care for your child.
+or partner, making it impossible to properly care for your child.

 If you are struggling to make payments or if the current payments are not